G*Power examples evaluated with Spower

 Example 4.3; One sample proportion tests

-PI <- .65
+pi <- .65

 g <- .15

-p <- PI + g
+p <- pi + g

-p_(n=20, prop=p, pi=PI, two.tailed=FALSE) |>
+p_prop.test(n=20, prop=p, pi=pi, two.tailed=FALSE) |>

 Spower()

-Fisher’s exact test is also supported by using the argument exact = TRUE.
+G*power gives the estimate \(1-\beta=.4112\).
+Note that with p_prop.test(), the Fisher’s exact version of this test is also supported by passing the argument exact = TRUE.

 # Fisher exact test

-p_(n=20, prop=p, pi=PI, exact=TRUE,
+p_prop.test(n=20, prop=p, pi=pi, exact=TRUE,

 two.tailed=FALSE) |> Spower()

-Example 22.1; Sign test
+Example 22.1; Wilcoxon signed-rank test

 p_wilcox.test(n=649, d=.1, type='one.sample', two.tailed=FALSE) |>